Edward Poppe: Priesthood

-On 1 May 1916 he was ordained to the priesthood.
-His motto was "Accendatur" in reference to Luke 12: 49.
+On 1 May 1916, Poppe was ordained to the priesthood.
+His motto was "Accendatur" in reference to Luke 12:49.
 Poppe became the parish associate pastor in Sint-Coleta on 16 June 1916 which was a poor laborers' parish in Ghent.
 He started the Eucharistic League for the children (he dedicated this to Pope Pius X) and introduced them to the countless aspects of the faith and also taught catechism and handed children devotional cards.
 He also made it a practice to greet workers after their shifts ended in the late afternoon.
 Poppe chose to live in material poverty in order to be like his parishioners.

-His manner of living weakened him.
+Poppe's manner of living weakened him.
 In July 1917, he was transferred to a convent in Moerzeke.
 He was ordered to rest for a month though when he returned the pastor was concerned for him so discharged him from league meetings and catechetical lessons; he obeyed, albeit reluctantly.
-He was often confined to his bed but from there wrote numerous texts for the "Eucharistische Kruistocht") of Averbode abbey while often appearing in the popular adolescent magazine Zonneland.
+He was often confined to his bed but from there wrote numerous texts for the "Eucharistische Kruistocht" of Averbode Abbey while often appearing in the popular adolescent magazine Zonneland.
 In July 1918 he asked the Bishop of Ghent for a different post and so from 4 October 1918 until 1922 he served as the rector to the Vincentian Sisters.
 Poppe suffered a severe heart attack on 11 May 1919 (and received the Extreme Unction) though spent his time recovering in his bed while writing letters and articles that were criticisms of materialism and Marxism.
 He suffered a much more serious heart attack on 8 June and could no longer see visitors or celebrate Mass.
 He recovered over the next several months, making a trip to visit the tomb of Thérèse of Lisieux in France on 15 September 1920.

 Declining health and death

 Improvement in his health saw him appointed as the spiritual leader of the armed forces school in Leopoldsburg in October 1922 for seminarians and priests drawn into service.
-But a cardiac crisis in 1923 – while visiting his mother on Christmas – made it impossible for him to return to Leopoldsburg and he again was confined to the Moerzeke convent.
+But a cardiac crisis in 1923 – while visiting his mother on Christmas – made him unable to return to Leopoldsburg and he again was confined to the Moerzeke convent.
 He suffered a heart attack on 1 January 1924 but suffered a severe relapse on 3 February.
 Poppe died from a stroke on the morning of 10 June 1924 as he prepared to dress and take care of affairs.
 He received the Extreme Unction and gazed at an image of the Sacred Heart of Jesus as he died.